kc-gt/vue-fe-challenge/README.md

 ## Note to reviewers
-Hi, I hope this app gives you an idea on how I can quickly develop a frontend app that is structured, functional, and styled.
+Hi, I hope this app gives you an idea of how I can quickly develop a frontend app that is structured, functional, and styled.
 This was based off of a Vitesse template using the latest Vue.js.
 You may have to update some of your local package versions to the latest (like Node).
-If I had more time I would have added more error handling, components, generalized styling classes, and much more.
-I would have also added a lot more search options and filters, scrolling auto loading more results, and other nice to have features.
+If I had more time I would have added better error handling, components, generalized styling classes, and much more.
+I would have also added a lot more search options and filters, scrolling auto loads more results (paging), and other nice to have features.

 ## Getting started